module-federation/aegis-host/README.md

 With the introduction of module federation, it is possible to dynamically import remote libraries, with just a few, simple configuration steps.
 MicroLib exploits this technology to support a framework for building application components as independently deployable libraries, running in the same process, or what might be loosely called, **microservice libraries**.

 With MicroLib, you are no longer forced to choose between mangeability and autonomy.
 Instead, you avoid the microservices premium by building "microservice monoliths."
 Because of MicroLib's clean architecture and zero-downtime, zero-install deployment capability, there is no need for teams to coordinate deployments.
-Teams are free to deploy as they like.
+They are free to deploy as they like.

 ---